National curriculum content

 - Construct and interpret a variety of food chains, identifying producers, predators and prey.

-- To identify the different types of teeth in humans and their simple functions
+LO1: Identify the different types of human teeth and their simple functions.

-- To describe the simple functions of the basic parts of the digestive system in humans
+LO2: Describe the simple functions of the basic parts of the human digestive system.

-- To compare the diets of different animals and use evidence to identify their diets
+LO4: Compare the diets of different animals and use evidence to identify their diets.

-- To use our understanding of producers, predators and prey to answer questions about the impact of changes to a food chain
+LO5: Use our understanding of producers, predators and prey to answer questions about the impact of changes to a food chain.

 What we want children to know